English Online Dictionary. What means if? What does if mean?

 - Some usage critics recommend that if not be used to mean whether, since the distinction can remove ambiguity, as in the following example:

-- Tell me if you can see her. (if the addressee can see her, then he must let the speaker know)
+- Tell me if you can see her. (if the addressee can see her, then he or she must let the speaker know)

-- Tell me whether you can see her. (the speaker wants to know whether the addressee can see her)
+- Tell me whether you can see her. (the speaker wants to know which instance is true: either the addressee's ability or inability to see her)

-- This distinction is further encouraged because if cannot always be used in place of whether.
-For instance, if the noun clause acts as the subject of the sentence or an object of a preposition, the word must be whether.
+- This distinction is further encouraged because, traditionally, if cannot always be used in place of whether.
+For instance, if the noun clause acts as the subject of the sentence or an object of a preposition, the word is usually whether.
 Examples:

 Derived terms